 No 18 - Able Seaman Gordon Nissen and Telegraphist Raymond Thwaites both joined the Royal Naval Volunteer Reserve, South African Division (RNVR(SA)) 1939.

 No 19 - Finished school at the end of 1943 Henri Meiring served for only two years.
-He served in the 'small ships' in Cape waters but in 1945 he was sent to the UK to commission the newly built Loch Class frigate HMSAS Transvaal.

 No 20 - Another Digest covering the experiences of two Naval personalities being Able Seaman van den Berg SANF and Commodore A C McMurray SM SAN.
 This digest also covers the story of Operation Snoektown